Khangnguyen04/seattle-crime-data/README.md

   * **Analysis 4**: On average, what offenses happen the most throughout the years?

   * **Analysis 5**: MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle.
-Since its establishment in 2015, has crime decreased in it's cities?
+Since its establishment in 2015, has offenses reported increased in it's communities?

   * **Analysis 6**: Which communities have the lowest and highest crime rates?
 Does population density have a direct correlation with higher crime rates?